-My sister was transferred to London for work for three months in 2016 so I obviously took advantage of her living there and decided I was going to be traveling to London alone to see her since she was working everyday.
-I visited London solo for five total days – I did 4 days of touring London (which was still not close to enough) and a half-day trip outside the city.
+My sister was transferred to London for work for three months so I obviously took advantage of her living there and decided I was going to be traveling to London alone to see her since she was working everyday.
+I visited London solo for five total days – I did 4 days of touring London solo (which was still not close to enough) and a half-day trip outside the city.
 London is a great solo touring city!
 All of the London tourist attractions are amazing things to do in London by yourself!
-Keep reading to find out the best things to do in London including where to visit and lots of restaurant and day trip options!
+Keep reading to find out how to conquer solo travel in London and London day trips!

-Disclosure: This “Best Things To Do In London” guide may contain affiliate links.
+Disclosure: This traveling to London alone guide may contain affiliate links.
 I may receive commissions for purchases made through links in this post.
 As always, all opinions are my own and I would never post about something I have not personally used/verified.

 - All the museums in London are free!

-- Bring your Student ID if it applies – lots of good student discounts on the touristy stuff!
+- Bring your Student ID if it applies – lots of good student discounts on the tourist spots!

-- If traveling alone, I recommend using Big Bus Tours London (or any of the Hop on Hop Off companies – but I liked this well-known company) to see all the sights.
-This makes it easy to get to all the must-sees under a pre-paid 24- or 48-hour ticket, instead of figuring out the metro and wasting time.
+- While traveling to London alone, I recommend using Big Bus Tours London (or any of the Hop on Hop Off companies – but I liked this well-known company) to see all the sights.
+This makes it easy to get to all the must-sees under a pre-paid 24- or 48-hour ticket.
 Of course you’ll hit some serious London traffic but you’ll still be overground looking at the amazing city.
 The Hop on Hop Off is one of the top things to do in London on your own.

-Flying from America is beyond easy and is a quick 5/6 hour flight from New York .
+Flying from America is beyond easy and is a quick 5/6 hour flight from New York.
 I suggest Virgin Atlantic personally, I have flown them many times, including all the way to South Africa, and love the airline, however all major carriers fly direct to London.
 Head to this detailed guide on how to get from Heathrow Airport to London.

 There is way too much to do in London to squeeze in five days.
 Solo travel in London is one of the best ways to TRY to see everything as you can visit at your own pace!
-Below is a list of all of the AMAZING sights to see in London that I couldn’t even get through.
+Below is a list of all of the AMAZING things to see in London by yourself that I couldn’t even get through.

 Most famous name (and songs), least famous bridge.
-Cool to see just to say you went to the London Bridge, but Tower Bridge is the famous, gorgeous one.
+London Bridge is cool to see just to say you went there, but Tower Bridge is the famous, gorgeous one.

 Definitely walk over Tower Bridge, maybe even multiple times.
 It is a gorgeous, historical, massive bridge with amazing views of the city.
 I also suggest coming here to watch the sunset if you can work that into your itinerary.

 One of the newest buildings in London, the Shard provides the best views of London from the highest point – it is twice the highest of any viewing point in London.
-The building is amazing and modern and is a must-go.
+The building is modern and is a must-go.
 You also must buy your tickets in advance on their website (you will save 6 euros!) so plan this in advance!
-You can buy them on their website or through a London tour here: Top of the Shard tickets.
+You can buy them on their website or through a London tour here: Top of the Shard information.
 The journey up is also awesome – they made a whole experience on the elevator ride.
 The picture below shows what the Shard building looks like (can’t miss it!) and the picture at the top of the article is the view from the top!

 One of the most popular attractions and the lines wind around the city.
 This is an essential visit, most notably the Crown Jewels.
 The Crown Jewels exhibit is inside the Tower of London and showcases all of the crowns and jewels (duh) of the previous kings and queens dating back far beyond our years.

 Duh!
 The most famous attraction probably in Europe.
 Everyone waits on lines forever to ride the fun ferris wheel to get the best views in London.
 This is also such an easy and fun thing to do for solo travel in London since you are in a pod with other people!
 Can’t go to London and not ride the London Eye – but definitely get a fast pass online beforehand so you can skip to the front!

 The famous church in London, and one of the most famous in the world, and an essential to visit if you love gothic churches – it is also gorgeous to marvel at from the outside.